yuanchaosu/TCYB-nsckl./README.txt

-# The demo is used for displaying NSCKL.
+# The demo is used for running NSCKL.
 #
 # We open the main code in the demo.
 #